History of YouTube: Continued growth and functionality (2007–2013)

 As of 2012, users were able to rate playlists, and videos' view counts and playlists' total duration were indicated on playlist pages.

 In March 2012, preview tooltips for the video player's seek bar were introduced on the desktop web front end, initially available on select videos and gradually rolled out.
 This feature allows the viewer to additionally preview portions of a video by hovering above the seek bar with the mouse cursor, whereas only the time stamp was indicated before.
 Dragging the position handle of the video player additionally showed surrounding preview images in a film strip layout.
 For videos longer than 90 minutes, a magnified portion of the seek bar was additionally displayed since to facilitate fine seeking.

 On March 30 and 31, 2012, in the course of earth hour, the site used a light-on-dark color scheme (or "dark theme").
 A switch was located left to the video title, allowing to toggle back if desired.
 This is the earliest known use of a light-on-dark color scheme on the site.
 The switch was removed the following day and the bright background was restored.

 From 2010 to 2012, Alexa ranked YouTube as the third most visited website on the Internet after Google and Facebook.

 In late 2011 and early 2012, YouTube launched over 100 "premium" or "original" channels.
 It was reported the initiative cost $100 million.
 Two years later, in November 2013, it was documented that the landing page of the original channels became a 404 error page.
 Despite this, original channels such as SourceFed and Crash Course were able to become successful.

 An algorithm change was made in 2012 that replaced the view-based system for a watch time-based one that is credited for causing a surge in the popularity of gaming channels.
+It was meant to reduce the impact of channels releasing low effort videos for profit.

 In October 2012, for the first-time ever, YouTube offered a live stream of the U.S. presidential debate and partnered with ABC News to do so.
 The peak in concurrent views on any live stream was reached on October 14, where over eight million watched a sky dive.

+In September 2012, with the release of iOS 6, the app, which had been a default app on the OS since its release, was removed.
+Apple told The Verge that the reason for the removal was due to an expired license, but that YouTube users could still view videos through the Safari web browser.
+The company also confirmed that Google, which owns YouTube, was developing its own app, with a then-upcoming release through the App Store.
+The Apple-developed YouTube app remained on iOS 5 and previous iOS versions.